Banks Have Huge Stake in Outcome of Puerto Rico Crisis by William M. Isaac published by American Banker on November 5, 2015

-These have been difficult times for many of you, particularly in light of an extremely hostile government environment at the federal level.
+These have been difficult times for many of you, particularly in light of what has been at times a hostile government environment at the federal level.
 Bank regulators, and more recently the Department of Justice with its Operation Chokepoint, have been forcing out of the banking system many companies offering small dollar loans, check cashing, and other services vital to working people.
-Each week more of your companies engaged in lawful business activities are cut off from access to check clearing, deposit accounts, and other routine banking services required to keep any company in operation.
+Over the past two years many of your companies engaged in lawful business activities have been cut off from access to check clearing, deposit accounts, and other routine banking services required to keep any company in operation.

-DOJ Memo Leaves No Doubt About Choke Point’s Motives, by William M. Isaac published by American Banker on July 18, 2014
+Operation Choke Point Won’t Go Away Quietly by William M. Isaac published by American Banker on February 19, 2015

 Here is the link to the full article